 What Are Water Soluble Oil Paints?

-Water soluble oils are the same as real oil paints with the difference that they can be mixed and cleaned with water.
+Water soluble oils or water mixable oils are the same as real oil paints with the difference that they can be mixed and cleaned with water.
 They are also known as water miscible or solvent-free oils.
 Note that they are not water-based like acrylic and watercolors, but contain real oils.
 The difference from regular oil paint is that have been designed to accept water and get around the norma chemical barrier that prevents water and oils mixing.
 As with other oils, it is very easy to get rich, opaque layers of paint on canvas or board.
 Creating texture and accenting your brush strokes for effect is also quite easy and similar to traditional oils.

 Why should I use water-soluble oils?